-The foreshore licence survey area ranges in depth of approximately 80m to 90m.
-Example vessels for geophysical surveys are generally between 10-90 m in length (depending on scale of work) and are also suitable for environmental surveys.
-For deeper water and geotechnical surveys larger 55-90m vessels may be required.
-For borehole operations, jack-up barges may be used in order to maintain position.
-The acoustic broadband source levels for different vessel size are typically with smaller vessels (<50m) having source levels 160- 175 dB (re $1\mu$ Pa), medium sized vessel (50-100) 165-180 dB (re $1\mu$ Pa) and large vessels (>100m) having source levels of 180-190 dB (re $1\mu$ Pa) (Richardson, et al., 1995).
-These vessels used for geotechnical surveys typically consist of a self-elevating work platform and legs (normally 4 to 8) that are deployed to the seabed (see Appendix 1 for further details on example survey vessels).
+The cable AoS ranges in depth of approximately 0m to 61m, however the depths of the final export cable corridor route may vary slightly.
+Example vessels for geophysical surveys are generally between 10-90m in length (depending on area of work) and are also suitable for environmental surveys.
+For deeper water and geotechnical surveys, larger 55-90 m vessels may be required.
+The acoustic broadband source levels for different vessel sizes are typically with smaller vessels (<50m) having source levels 160-175 dB (re 1 μ Pa), medium sized vessels (50-100m) 165-180 dB (re 1 μ Pa) and large vessels (>100m) having source levels of 180-190 dB (re 1 μ Pa) (Richardson, et al. 1995).
+These vessels used for geotechnical surveys typically consist of a self-elevating work platform and legs (normally 4 to 8m) that are deployed to the seabed.

-Kinsale Offshore Wind Limited is committed to the use of good practice techniques and due diligence regarding the potential for pollution throughout all survey activities.
+Wicklow Sea Wind Limited is committed to the use of good practice techniques and due diligence regarding the potential for pollution throughout all survey activities.
 A Project Environmental Management Plan (PEMP) will be developed prior to any survey being undertaken.
-This includes, but is not limited to, the following good practice measures being adhered to (as further described in Section 2):
+Good practice measures are outlined in Section 2.